enckse/interrogate/README.md

 systemctl enable survey.service
 ```

-edit the `/etc/survey/environment` file to set args for running as a service

 ### configure

-survey question definitions (json) are stored in `/etc/survey/` and must have a `.config` extension, examples are in the `questions/` folder in the repository
+survey question definitions (json) are stored in `/etc/survey/` and must have a `.config` extension, examples are in the `supporting/` folder in the repository

 ### administration